taivox/blog/README.md

 Around the same time, Upbound announced a policy restricting free users to pulling only the latest Crossplane package versions as of March 25th, limiting access to older versions that many production workflows depend upon.
 The policy is documented in [Upbound's official documentation](https://docs.upbound.io/providers/policies/#access).

 While Docker temporarily paused their policy, smart teams are preparing now rather than scrambling when it inevitably returns.
-The Upbound restrictions remain in effect, and who knows what's next?"
+The Upbound restrictions remain in effect, and who knows what's next?

 If you're running Kubernetes with frequent scaling and spot instances like our clients do, these changes meant significant operational risks.
 We ran the numbers and realized our clients would inevitably exceed these limits during standard operations: